varmox/ygeonline/content/post/k8s-rbac.md

 Choosing between vSphere Namespace Permissions and K8s RBAC can be simplified to the following:

 - Full Access to the all VKS/TKGS Cluster within a vSphere Namespace -> vSphere Namespace Permissions
-- Granular Access to VKS/TKGS Cluster or even just s K8s Namespace -> K8s RBAC
+- Granular Access to VKS/TKGS Cluster or even just K8s Namespace -> K8s RBAC

 ## K8s RBAC on VKS with pinniped